hylo-lang/specification/spec.md

     1. A subscript declaration at module scope or namespace scope introduces a global subscript declaration.
 It introduces a global subscript.

     2. A subscript declaration at type scope that contains a `static` modifier is called a static subscript declaration; it is also a global subscript declaration.
-A static member subscript declaration introduces a global susbcript.
+A static member subscript declaration introduces a global subscript.

     3. A subscript declaration at type scope that does not contain a `static` modifier is called a member subscript declaration.
 It introduces a member subscript.
 A member subscript declaration may not have a receiver modifier.